-It wasn’t much longer until she had to make the trip home and be ready for school the next day.
+It wasn’t much longer until she had to make the trip home and get ready for school the next day.
 She met her other cousin near my brother’s stand and they walked out together.
 I watched the whole way.

 The sting of wishing it all back.

 They begin vivid and real, but that never lasts.
 Perhaps the colors fade a bit.
 We forget exactly what was said.
-The moments that persist often diminish in detail, but the important parts remain: the smiles, the connections, the way we felt.
+The moments that persist diminish in detail, but the important parts remain: the smiles, the connections, the way we felt.